cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 A builder is uniquely defined by its wallet address.
 A registered builder is one-to-many with versioned API URLs, which should serve the corresponding builder API.
 Builder API v0 is defined below.

 Registered builders must be explicitly approved in order to receive bid requests from proposers.
-Builders are approved via a builder module consensus param called `AllowedBuilderAddresses`.
+Builders are approved via a MEV module consensus param called `AllowedBuilderAddresses`.
 The default (empty) value is treated as “default allow” and all registered builders will participate in auctions.
 The `MaxBuildersPerAuction` consensus param restricts the maximum number of builders that can participate in each auction.
 If more than this number of builders are registered, the builders for a given auction are chosen via a PRNG seeded with the block height.
 The default (zero) value means that the proposer will not run an auction at all, and will propose the default block containing only local mempool transactions.

 These parameters are modified by submitting (and approving) a governance proposal containing a `MsgUpdateParams` with the new values.